jhanstra/snipster/README.md

 ## How It Works

-Write snippets as you would normally write code - don't worry about wrangling them into a json or xml object, rewriting them for every text editor you use, quoting every single line, escaping tabs and new lines, indenting, etc. Leave all of that complexity for snipster.
+Write snippets as you would normally write code - don't worry about wrangling them into a json or xml object, rewriting them for every text editor you use, quoting every single line, escaping tabs and new lines, indenting, etc. Leave all of that complexity for Snipster.

-1. The name of your snippet file is the prefix you use to call it when writing code.
+1. The **name** of your snippet file is the **prefix** you use to call it when writing code.
-2. The file extension of your snippet file is the language scope under which the snippet can be used.
+2. The **file extension** of your snippet file is the **language scope** under which the snippet can be used.
 Get fancy with _multi-scope_ extensions like 'html+md+txt' that will make the snippet available to several scopes, or use _named_ shortcut extensions like 'all' or 'style' to use the snippet in _all_ file types or all similar _style_ file types (css, less, scss), respectively.
-3. The content of the file is the snippet body, exactly what will appear when you type the prefix and tab.
-Use tab stop fields ($1, $2) and placeholders (\${1:placeholder}) just like you would normally.
+3. The **content** of the file is the **snippet body**, exactly what will appear when you type the prefix and tab.
+You can use tab stop fields ($1, $2) and placeholders (\${1:placeholder}) to give yourself blocks to tab to while using a snippet.

+- Snipster gives you a much easier snippet editing experience.
+Simply run `npx snipster add` from any folder to add a snippet to all of your editors at once, or open your snippets directory and create a file.
+No more editing json, cson, or xml files and escaping characters.
+What you see is what you get.

 ## Examples

-For many more examples and inspiration, see the creator's [snippets directory](https://github.com/jhanstra/dotfiles/tree/master/snippets).
+Here are a few examples of Snipster files and content.
+For more examples and inspiration, see the [example directory](https://github.com/jhanstra/snipster/tree/master/examples) or the creator's [snippets directory](https://github.com/jhanstra/dotfiles/tree/master/snippets).

 **rc.js**